-Aspect Potential Impact Potential interception of groundwater Reduction in amenity for downstream users of Anzac Creek and Georges River Changes to runoff regimes and sedimentation impacting on waterways Contamination Migration of contaminated material to surface water and groundwater Asbestos and contaminated material handled and disposed of inappropriately Exposure of acid sulphate soils during construction results Migration of sulphuric soil material to surface water and groundwater Bushfire Increased bushfire risk as a result of the construction activities Damage to newly constructed road assets as a result of bushfire in the area Construction works impeding responder access to manage fire situations Hot work activities during construction start a fire Construction works not providing access to water for fire fighting, increasing potential impact of a fire Lack of awareness of bushfire emergency response procedures Failure of contractor to provide training, run drills, monitor fire danger rating etc, resulting in inadequate response to bushfire events Air quality Dust associated with excavation including from exposed surfaces, spoil stockpiles or backfilling trenches Exhaust emissions from equipment, machinery and construction vehicles.
-Waste management Waste handled and disposed of inappropriately waste management Generation of large volumes of unsuitable material or unexpected finds of contamination that require storage and disposal and cannot be reused on the project Migration of waste from site impacting neighbouring properties (e.g., windblown litter) Social impacts Noise and vibration impacts • Dust and air quality Traffic impacts as a result of changes on local roads Visual impacts Visual Reduction in visual amenity of the local area resulting from construction of the Project Visual Light spill impacts due to poor lighting installation 0 1 1: : Cumulative impacts Cumulative impacts from the Project, construction activities at MPE and MPW and operational activities at the MPE site.
-This could include: Noise and vibration Fugitive dust emissions from earth works Air quality from vehicle and plant operation A 1111 Visual impacts Impacts to flore (e.g. removal of vegetation) Impacts to flora (e.g., removal of vegetation) Impacts to found (e.g., linium and/or death) Impacts to found (e.g., linium and/or death) Impacts to fauna (e.g., Injury and/or death) Impacts to items of Aberiginal horizone Impacts to items of Aboriginal heritage Paymeter and impacts on water quality water.
-Downstream impacts on water quality water.
-There are also protective impacts from a few projects and due to the arthur projects.
+Aspect Potential Impact Potential interception of groundwater Reduction in amenity for downstream users of Anzac Creek and Georges River Changes to runoff regimes and sedimentation impacting on waterways Contamination Migration of contaminated material to surface water and groundwater Asbestos and contaminated material handled and disposed of inappropriately Exposure of acid sulphate soils during construction results Migration of sulphuric soil material to surface water and groundwater Bushfire Increased bushfire risk as a result of the construction activities Damage to newly constructed road assets as a result of bushfire in the area Construction works impeding responder access to manage fire situations Hot work activities during construction start a fire Construction works not providing access to water for fire fighting, increasing potential impact of a fire Lack of awareness of bushfire emergency response procedures • Failure of contractor to provide training, run drills, monitor fire danger rating etc, resulting in inadequate response to bushfire events Air quality Dust associated with excavation including from exposed surfaces, spoil stockpiles or backfilling trenches Exhaust emissions from equipment, machinery and construction vehicles.
+Waste management Waste handled and disposed of inappropriately Generation of large volumes of unsuitable material or unexpected finds of contamination that require storage and disposal and cannot be reused on the project • Migration of waste from site impacting neighbouring properties (e.g., windblown litter) Social impacts Noise and vibration impacts Dust and air quality Traffic impacts as a result of changes on local roads Visual impacts Visual Reduction in visual amenity of the local area resulting from construction of the Project Light spill impacts due to poor lighting installation Cumulative impacts Cumulative impacts from the Project, construction activities at MPE and MPW and operational activities at the MPE site.
+This could include: Noise and vibration Fugitive dust emissions from earth works Air quality from vehicle and plant operation Additional traffic movements Visual impacts Impacts to flora (e.g., removal of vegetation) Impacts to fauna (e.g., Injury and/or death) Impacts to items of Aboriginal heritage Downstream impacts on water quality water.
 There are also potential cumulative impacts from noise, traffic and dust from the other projects further afield (e.g. M5 Weave).